 - Electrical damage

 While homeowners can protect you and your home from many types of dangers, there are certain types of incidents it won’t help you with.
 These are some of the most common causes of damage that a standard policy won’t cover:

 - Earthquake damage

 - Lack of proper maintenance of your house or property

 - Damage by animals or pests

-Though home insurance doesn’t cover floods or earthquakes, you can still add coverage for them as an endorsement or separate policy.
+Though standard homeowners doesn’t include protection for floods or earthquakes, you can still add coverage for them as an endorsement or separate policy.
 This may be helpful if your lender requires it.
-Or if you live in an area that’s at a high risk of floods or earthquakes.
+Or if you live in an area that’s at a high risk of these natural disasters.
 You can typically get flood insurance with the National Flood Insurance Program (NFIP).
-You can buy earthquake insurance from most major insurers.
+You can buy an earthquake coverage from most major insurers.

 Different Types of Homeowners Policies

 How much coverage you receive can vary in large part due to the type of policy you select.
 You’ll have to select one type of policy form when you buy your home insurance.
 Homeowners policy forms usually appear with a number, such as HO-1 or HO-5.
 Each policy either covers a different number of perils or serves a unique purpose.